Seldon Williams House: University of California

-Kibby
+Private Residents

 In 1991, Turner and Elizabeth Kibby purchased the house from UC, having lost their previous home, designed by William Wurster, in the 1991 Oakland Hills fire.
 Turner Kibby described their role as stewards: "No one can 'own' a house like this.
 This is really a public trust.
 It is our duty to take care of it for those that come after us"; they made minor updates to ensure the house would be livable but did not undertake drastic renovations.
 With their three sons grown, the Kibbys listed the house for sale in 2003 at nearly US$4 million.
-The Berkeley Architectural Heritage Association gave a preservation award to the Kibbys in 2011 for their restoration, declaring "the house has come to life, opening its doors to a constant stream of guests, realizing the gracious potential for which it was originally designed by Julia Morgan."
+Don and Carol Anne Brown purchased the home from the Kibbys in 2004 and relocated from Sacramento to Berkeley in early 2005.
+The Berkeley Architectural Heritage Association gave a preservation award to the Browns in 2011 for their restoration of the home, including conservation of the original interior and exterior frescos by Maxine Albro, declaring "the house has come to life, opening its doors to a constant stream of guests, realizing the gracious potential for which it was originally designed by Julia Morgan."

 In 2022, UC repurchased the house in Berkeley for $6.5 million, to serve as the UC president's official residence.